 The capture of as much information as possible to complete the spatial and molecular picture of cells and tissues is a goal of next-gen proteomics imaging.
 Bruker introduced the new timsTOF flex mass spectrometer at ASMS this year that promises to further this objective.

 The timsTOF flex has a software switchable MALDI source, which together with the traditional ESI source (derived from the previous timsTOF Pro) enables “spatially-resolved omics, or SpatialOMx”, on a single instrument.
 The 10kHz SmartBeam 3D laser provides high-fidelity, rapid, label-free MALDI imaging with high-spatial resolution.
 Importantly, ESI analysis is preserved, adding molecular level characterization as another dimension – the concept of 4D imaging proteomics.

 The platform is geared to allow specific targeting of cell sub-populations for subsequent ESI-TIMS/PASEF-based DDA or DIA analysis.
 Applications include lipidomics and metabolomics investigations of discrete cell states, such as cancer, autoimmunity, infectious disease and other disease scenarios where cell-level resolution is advantageous.
-Distinguishing disease from disease-free tissues - at the single-cell level - is a goal inline with the next-generation proteomics paradigm.
+Distinguishing disease from disease-free tissues - at the single-cell level - is a goal inline with next-generation proteomics.

 The outlook for next-generation proteomics

 Advancements in high-content data capture, such as the SWATH and TIMS/PASEF technologies, have added depth to proteomics analysis, complementing advancements in speed, high-accuracy, high-resolution.
 Acquiring the most accurate, comprehensive, and definitive information from the most concise sample possible is the vision for the future.
-Many exciting developments this year may bring this ever-closer to reality.
+Many exciting developments this year and the next may bring this closer to reality.